- Latin America

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.

-- Shanghai, China English Teaching Q and A with Deshawn Peterson
+- Shanghai, China English Teaching Q&A with Deshawn Peterson

 - Staff Report: The Job Market for Teaching English in China